yatush/cyd-tiled-display/README.md

         3. This will create a full ESPHome configuration file in your `/config/esphome/` directory.
         4. Open the ESPHome dashboard, find the new device, and click **Install**.
     *   **Option B: Manual Generation**:
-        1. Click the **Generate** button to preview the YAML code.
+        1. Use the created YAML file to manually creaete files.
-        2. Copy the code and paste it into your existing ESPHome configuration.

 # Hardware